menu

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the neighborhood, 33.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 24.6% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (24.5%), and 17.2% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 35.7% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 26.4% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.5%), and 16.5% in government jobs, whether they are in local, state, or federal positions.

 Languages